juglab/labkit-remote-drawing/README.md

-# Lapkit remote drawing app
+# Labkit remote drawing app

 This a a nodejs app to draw labkit labels in the browser.
 It synchronizes the labels in case multiple devices access the labeling page.